adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 ## Data

-**Explanation**
+**Explanation & Download data**

 Everybody knows about Covid-19, Coronavirus, or SARS-CoV-2 (Severe acute respiratory syndrome coronavirus 2).
-The information on the consensus sequence can be found [here](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
+Nowadays, given the situation all over the world, there is a lot of data available for this virus.
+We will download the reference genome from Wuhan and Illumina data to map.
 The Wuhan virus (Accession: NC_045512) contains around 29903 bp in an ss-RNA sequence.
 The reference genome (the first isolate virus) can be found in [here](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
 To download the reference DNA sequence click on _FASTA_ under the title.
 Once inside, you can click on _Send to_, select _Complete Record_, _File_, and format _FASTA_.
 Finally, click on _create file_ and save as _SARS-CoV-2-reference.fasta_.
 Moreover, following the same procedure, we can download the gene annotation for the reference genome.
 Click on _Send to_, select _Complete Record_, _File_, and format _GFF3_.
 Save the file with the name _SARS-CoV-2-reference.gff3_ All the information in NCBI for the virus can be accessed from [here](https://www.ncbi.nlm.nih.gov/sars-cov-2/).

-<p>&nbsp;</p>

-**Download data**

-To get _Illumina_ data can be found in [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) searching for _SARS-CoV-2_.
+Illumina data (reads) can be found in [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) searching for _SARS-CoV-2_.
 In this case, I choose the accession [SRX9197062](https://www.ncbi.nlm.nih.gov/sra/SRX9197062[accn]) because of didactical purposes.
 The short genome of the virus allows a wider vision and an easier computation than, for example, the human genome.
 The following image shows a screenshot of the accession:

 <p>&nbsp;</p>